cado-security/product-help/docs/cado-host/deploy.md

 This may be useful if you wish to deploy Cado Host from your own environment, or perform your own static analysis of any binaries before they are deployed.

 It is important that the Cado Host binary is the latest version for compatibility.
+Also, the Cado Host binaries are typically updated 1-2 times per quarter.

 For example, if the latest official URL for the Cado Host Linux binary is https://official-cado-bucket.s3-accelerate.amazonaws.com/cado-host/v1.5.4/linux/cado-host and you are hosting the binaries under http://example.com/my-folder/